IgniteUI/igniteui-docfx/en/components/grids_templates/keyboard_navigation.md

 ### Header Navigation

-We inroduced a full keyboard navigation support in the grid headers, so is possible to navigate with the arrows keys through them.
+We introduced a full keyboard navigation support in the grid headers, so now is possible to navigate with the arrows keys through them.
 Also we provide a number of key combinations that trigger a different column functionality like filtering, sorting, grouping and etc.
 When you focus the header container of the grid and press one of the following key combinations, the described behavior is performed.

 #### Key Combinations